nickkunz/treeforestboost/README.md

 <br>

 ## Descriptive Statistics
-As a measure of analytical prudence, we provide brief descriptive statistics for the features contained within the data frame 'mkt_cmpgn_data'. <br><br>
+As a measure of analytical prudence, we provide brief descriptive statistics for the features contained within the data frame 'mkt_cmpgn_data'.

 ```{r}
 ## descriptive stats